kitlapp/IntroToBigData_WorldBank/README.md

-# Exploring Global Development Trends Using World Bank Indicators: A Data Analysis of Health and Environmental Metrics Across Regions Over the Last Decades
+# Exploring Global Development Trends Using World Bank Indicators: A Data Analysis of Health and Environmental Metrics Across Regions from 2008 to 2019

 ===========================================================================